-At North Texas Orthopedics & Spine Center, our fellowship-trained surgeons, Dr. Pat Peters, Dr. Ted Peters, Dr. Kristen Fleager, and Dr. Casey Stuhlman are recognized experts in the diagnosis and treatment of injuries and conditions relating to the elbow, such as tennis elbow, arthritis, and tendon injuries.
+At North Texas Orthopedics & Spine Center, our fellowship-trained surgeons, Dr. Pat Peters, Dr. Ted Peters, Dr. Kristen Fleager, Dr. Casey Stuhlman, and Dr. Steven Niedermeier are recognized experts in the diagnosis and treatment of injuries and conditions relating to the elbow, such as tennis elbow, arthritis, and tendon injuries.
 Our elbow doctors have completed extensive surgical and nonsurgical training and are dedicated to providing elbow care that is exclusively focused on the patient and their individual needs.

 / Signs You Need an Elbow Doctor's Strength of Experience